How to Choose the Best Magnesium Supplement for Your Body

 Magnesium is one of the most fascinating micronutrients out there.
 It affects everything from your energy to your brain function.
 But minerals aren’t as easy to come by as they once were.
-Between processed foods and mineral depletion of most topsoils, it’s no wonder most Americans are magnesium deficient.
-Read on to find out why magnesium is so important and how to choose the best magnesium supplement for your needs.
+Between processed foods and mineral depletion of most topsoils, it’s no wonder most Americans deficient.
+Read on to find out why it is so important and how to choose the best magnesium supplement for your needs.

 Are you really deficient in magnesium?